alexxGmZ/player.nvim/README.md

   cmd = "Player", -- Lazy loading (optional) : plugin is loaded only when the command is called }
 ```

+Run `:checkhealth player` to check if the plugin is correctly installed.

 ## Usage